oreillymedia/lander-template/README.md

 * Select `Custom`
 * Fill in the git url as: https://github.com/oreillymedia/lander-template.git

+## Theme

+This template uses the `oreillymedia/lander-theme` at https://atlas.oreilly.com/oreillymedia/lander-theme

 ## Ipython

 * Upload / commit a `index.ipynb` file